 - 2 cloves garlic, crushed or finely minced

-- 8 mini (20gm each) wax-covered cheese rounds, frozen solid
+- 8 mini (20gm each) wax-covered cheese rounds (or slabs of regular cheese rounds, see above), frozen solid

 The day before you are to make these, pop the mini-cheeses into the freezer.